 Neurosurgery as a specialty is about 150 years old.
 Prior to that General Surgeons with some interest used to operate on the brain.
-The invention of X rays by roentgen was a landmark in 1890’s and X rays of the skull wee done to find out some calcifications inside the skull.
+The invention of X rays by Roentgen was a landmark in 1890’s and X rays of the skull were done to find out some calcifications inside the skull.

 Around the same time one American Surgeon called Harvey Cushing took special interest in Neurosurgery and started operating on the brains.
-He visited many centers in Europe and got fascinated by syphgmomanometer, an instrument developed by Riva Rocci in Italy.
+He visited many centers in Europe and got fascinated by Syphgmomanometer, an instrument developed by Riva Rocci in Italy, to measure blood pressure.
 He started using it during surgeries to monitor the blood pressure and this paved the way for intra operative monitoring.

 Around the same time one Spanish Surgeon by name Egaz Moniz developed a procedure called Angiography.
 Here a contrast medium was injected into the blood vessels and X rays were taken.
 Tumours and blood clots in the brain could be detected by this procedure indirectly by seeing the shift of blood vessels in the X rays.
 The contrast medium used to highlight the blood vessels.
 This was the main modality of investigation for the next 40 odd years.
 The procedure itself had many side effects and many a time patients used to have huge blood clots at the puncture site in the neck.
 The contrast medium used was also toxic and many drug reactions used to occur.